Different Types of Tents Explained (with Photos)

 HEIMPLANET Original Inflatable Tent

 Inflatable tents are available for 2 – 8 people.
-Most of the models are large and have plenty of space inside the tent.
-The comfortable structure and the most upscale features such as a heat-repellent coating and darkened sleeping cabins also make it the perfect glamping tent for campsites.
+Most models are large and have plenty of space inside the tent.
+The comfortable structure and the most upscale features such as a heat-repellent coating and darkened sleeping cabins make it the perfect glamping tent for campsites.

 • Recommendation: HEIMPLANET is an experienced tent manufacturer and expert in air tent technology.
 HEIMPLANET Original air tent for 5 people with its large apse offers enough space for a comfortable weekend with friends and family and is extremely bright thanks to large windows and doors.